Economy of England in the Middle Ages: Invasion and the early Norman period (1066–1100)

 William the Conqueror invaded England in 1066, defeating the Anglo-Saxon King Harold Godwinson at the Battle of Hastings and placing the country under Norman rule.
 This campaign was followed by fierce military operations known as the Harrying of the North in 1069–70, extending Norman authority across the north of England.
 William's system of government was broadly feudal in that the right to possess land was linked to service to the king, but in many other ways the invasion did little to alter the nature of the English economy.
 Most of the damage done in the invasion was in the north and the west of England, some of it still recorded as "wasteland" in 1086.
 Many of the key features of the English agricultural and financial system remained in place in the decades immediately after the conquest.

 Agriculture and mining

 English agriculture

 Agriculture formed the bulk of the English economy at the time of the Norman invasion.
 Twenty years after the invasion, 35% of England was covered in arable land, 25% was put to pasture, 15% was covered by woodlands and the remaining 25% was predominantly moorland, fens and heaths.
-Wheat formed the single most important arable crop, but rye, barley and oats were also cultivated extensively.
+Wheat was the single most important arable crop, but rye, barley and oats were also cultivated extensively.
 In the more fertile parts of the country, such as the Thames valley, the Midlands and the east of England, legumes and beans were also cultivated.
 Sheep, cattle, oxen and pigs were kept on English holdings, although most of these breeds were much smaller than modern equivalents and most would have been slaughtered in winter.